Coiot/cbr-main/src/albums/g1/chapter8.md

 - scene_number: 24
   scene_title: "Time to Fight in the Shade"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee24.jpg
   narration: "<p>Mwibele continues to hold out against Lesotho's attack... but, suddenly, the sound of footsteps can be heard in the northeast.
-"I've practiced enough!"
+“I've practiced enough!”
 Gbudwe declares.
-"It's time that these crossbows see the battlefield."
+“It's time that these crossbows see the battlefield.”
 Suffice it to say: I don't envy Luba's position right now.</p>"
 - scene_number: 25
   scene_title: "Just Doing Some Surveying"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee25.jpg